 Overcoming Complacent Inaction: Initiation and Persistence

-Complacency has many causes.
 Behavior change is typically gradual, and often requires separate solutions to the initiation and persistence of new behaviors.
 Marketers and leaders need well-designed messages and programs to support behavioral momentum.
+These programs will often be multi-faceted and will need to address different aspects of complacency (e.g., forgetfulness, procrastination, status quo bias, etc.).

 Help stakeholders find the right moment to initiate action

-Consumers have daily challenges with immediate consequences (e.g., daily work and family needs.)
+People have daily challenges with immediate consequences (e.g., daily work and family needs.)
 This often prevents them from acknowledging challenges with future consequences.
 Even if the challenges are acknowledged, procrastination can leave them unattended.
-To increase future-focus, marketers and leaders must make action easy and urgent.

 Help stakeholders persist in their good starts